Linaro/lava/doc/v2/debian.rst

 Performance overhead
 ====================

-Keep in mind that django-debug-toolbar has some overhead on the webpage generation and should only be used while debugging.
+Keep in mind that django-debug-toolbar has some overhead on the web page generation and should only be used while debugging.

 Django-debug-toolbar can be disabled, while not debugging, by changing the